International Travel Field Guide

 You will receive an Insurance Identification Card from the Risk Management Department via email prior to your travel.
-If you do not receive a card one day prior to your departure, please contact Lois High at 765-494-7695.
+If you do not receive a card 3 days prior to your departure, please contact Lois High at 765-494-7695.

 In the event of a medical emergency, natural disaster or political unrest that necessitates an evacuation from an international location, travelers should contact the travel assistance vendor identified on the insurance ID card provided before travel.
 It is always a good idea to program those emergency numbers into your international cell phone.
 Access to ID cards and the most current emergency numbers can be found by clicking on the links below:

 This policy offered through Gallagher can be used for University travel or for personal travel.
 University travel will benefit through the Cancel for Any Reason coverage.
 This will reimburse travelers for any reason of cancellation to help with the non-refundable cost associated with the trip.
 For personal use, this extends the same Cancel for Any Reason benefit along with medical protections of up to $100,000 for Accident & Sickness Medical Expenses and up to $1 million for Medical Evacuations.

 SIGNING AND AUTHORIZING CONTRACTS WHILE ABROAD